 Where unpleasant smells arrive near residential drains or fixtures, a plumbing issue is sure to follow.
 Leaking water pipes, sewer lines, and other parts of a damaged system will often announce themselves to your nose before they make themselves fully known.
 If you smell something funny, it might be time to take a closer look.

-The range of smells that accompanies a leaking pipe is wide and varied.
+The range of smells that accompany a leaking pipe is wide and varied.
 Sewer backup or damage often naturally brings revolting, rotten odours from seeping sewage, while a ruptured water supply line could bring the musty aroma of rust or mildew.

 Strange Sounds